 \section{Abstract}

 To enhance the reasoning capabilities of large language models (LLMs), self-consistency has become a popular approach, combining multiple samplings with majority voting.
 However, current methods are computationally expensive and time-consuming due to the need for numerous samplings.
 To address this, this paper introduces \textit{path-consistency}, which leverages the confidence of earlier-generated answers to identify the most promising prefix and guide the generation of subsequent branches.
-By dynamically guiding the generation of subsequent branches based on this prefix, the \textit{path-consistency} mitigates both the errors and redundancies from random or less useful sampling in self-consistency.
+By dynamically guiding the generation of subsequent branches based on this prefix, \textit{path-consistency} mitigates both the errors and redundancies from random or less useful sampling in self-consistency.
 This approach reduces errors and redundancies from random sampling, significantly accelerating inference by minimizing token consumption.
-Our extensive empirical results demonstrate that \textit{path-consistency} improves inference latency by $7.8\%$ to $40.5\%$, while maintaining or even enhancing task accuracy across various tasks, including mathematical reasoning, common sense reasoning, symbolic reasoning, and code generation.
+Our extensive empirical results demonstrate that \textit{path-consistency} improves inference latency by up to 40.5\%, while maintaining task accuracy across various tasks, including mathematical reasoning, commonsense reasoning, and symbolic reasoning.